pactflow/example-consumer-python/README.md

 [![Pact Status](https://test.pactflow.io/pacts/provider/pactflow-example-provider-python/consumer/pactflow-example-consumer-python/latest/master/badge.svg)](https://test.pactflow.io/pacts/provider/pactflow-example-provider-python/consumer/pactflow-example-consumer-python/latest/master) (master/master pact)

-This is an example of a Python consumer using Pact to create a consumer driven contract, and sharing it via [Pactflow](https://pactflow.io).
+This is an example of a Python consumer using Pact to create a consumer driven contract, and sharing it via [PactFlow](https://pactflow.io).

-It is using a public tenant on Pactflow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+It is using a public tenant on PactFlow, which you can access [here](https://test.pactflow.io) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
 The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pactflow.io/pacts/provider/pactflow-example-provider-python/consumer/pactflow-example-consumer-python/latest).

 The project uses a Makefile to simulate a very simple build pipeline with two stages - test and deploy.